MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-distinct-inputs-checker.md

 }
 ```

-When the user looks at the program above, they assume that order in which `op1`
+When the user looks at this program, they assume that the order in which `op1`
 and `op2` are called does not matter because `q1` and `q2` are different qubits
 and operations acting on different qubits commute.
 Let us now consider an
-example, where the operation above is used:
+example, where this operation is used:

 ```qsharp
 operation DisctinctQubitCaptured2Test () : () {